BeechcraftNV/i3/README.md

 - `Mod1+1-0`: Switch to workspace 1-10
 - `Mod1+Shift+1-0`: Move window to workspace 1-10

+## Keybinding Documentation

+This configuration includes scripts to generate comprehensive keybinding documentation:

+- `scripts/generate-keybindings.sh`: Creates documentation of all keybindings in your config
+- `scripts/show-keybindings.sh`: Opens the generated documentation for quick reference

+Running `./scripts/generate-keybindings.sh` will create:
+- `keybindings.txt`: Plain text version with categorized keybindings
+- `keybindings.html`: HTML version with styled, formatted documentation

+The documentation automatically categorizes bindings into:
+- Window Management
+- Workspace Navigation
+- Application Launchers
+- System Controls
+- Layout Controls
+- Special Functions

+These files are regenerated on demand and are not tracked in version control.

 ## Visual Features
 - Custom color scheme with focus indicators
 - Window gaps and borders